slegge-hl/hamlookup/README.md

 Spring Framework MVC Web Application for searching the US FCC Amateur Radio Licensee database.

+Use Maven to compile, e.g. "mvn clean install".

+The resulting 'hamlookup-1.0.war' has been successfully tested on both Apache Tomcat & JBoss/WildFly.

-Pre-req: FCC database (available at the below listed URL) imported into a MySQL DB called 'l_amat' (access to which configured by the ApplicationContextConfig).
+Runtime pre-req: FCC database (available at the below listed URL) imported into a MySQL DB called 'l_amat' (access to which is configured by org.hamlookup.web.config.ApplicationContextConfig).

 The entire FCC Amateur Radio database is available in the following zip file:

     http://wireless.fcc.gov/uls/data/complete/l_amat.zip

-FCC Database table (only need tables contained in l_amat.zip) creation SQL available here:
+FCC Database table creation SQL available here (create only the tables in zip):

     http://wireless.fcc.gov/uls/ebf/pa_ddef49.txt